TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 #Done Tests
-add a new column to the db via django models ( a default value must be given, since the addition can happen even with filled datasets)
+add a new column to the db via django models ( a default value must be given, since the addition can happen even with filled datasets) add a data set to this column
+    - csv with fkz and content for this new column